gargatuma/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 3. `message stream` - \(this stream is consumed on stdin--it is not passed as an arg\).
 It will receive a stream of JSON-serialized `AirbyteMesssage`.

 #### Output:
 1. `message stream` - A stream of `AirbyteStateMessage`s piped to stdout.
 The destination connector should only output state messages if they were previously received as input on stdin.
 Outputting a state message indicates that all records which came before it have been successfully written to the destination.
+Implementations of this spec will likely want to move messages filtering and validation upstream of the destination itself

 * The destination should read in the `AirbyteMessages` and write any that are of type `AirbyteRecordMessage` to the underlying data store.
 * The destination should ignore fields or streams that are out of sync with the `catalog`.
 The destination should always make its best effort to load what data is there that does match that catalog. e.g. if the User Stream has the fields first_name and last_name in the catalog, but the record has first_name and eye_color, the destination should persist first_name, even though last_name is missing.
 It should ignore eye_color as extraneous.